dosanity/dosanity.github.io/webpages/slc-real-estate-analysis.md

   Sold Price = β_0 + β_1x
 $$

-where $x$ is one of the other variables.
+where x is one of the other variables.

 After we run the regression, we will make a scatterplot of list price vs sold price and overlay the prediction with the regression model.